elec-e8408-mini-project-2025/project-documentation/design-report.md

 ## LilyGo T-Watch

-The LilyGO T-Watch application is a Arduino application.
-The project officially supports LilyGo T-Watch V2, but also works with V3 with configuration adjustment.
+The LilyGO T-Watch application is an Arduino application.
+The project officially supports LilyGo T-Watch V2, but MAY also work with V3 with configuration adjustment.
 Some code segments in source code are dependent on the chosen smartwatch version.

 The smartwatch development has the following dependencies